 Make sure the lines within the compass housing are parallel to the eastings (the eastings are the grid lines which point north).

 You now have an accurate grid bearing.
 Take the compass off the map and note what the bearing is.
 You can read it at the cursor which is in line with the Direction of Travel arrow.

 Before following the bearing on the ground you will need to adjust it for the magnetic variation.
 This variation changes depending on your location and the year.
-It is gradually decreasing in Scotland and currently stands at 3 degrees west at Aviemore in 2014.
-This would mean in practice that you would add on 3 degrees to your bearing before walking on it.
+It is gradually decreasing in Scotland and currently in 2020 is negligible.
+This means in practice that you would NOT adjust your bearing before walking on it.
 Check out this website for up-to-date details of the magnetic variation for the area you intend to visit.

 2. How to follow the bearing

 Hold your compass in front of you with the Direction of Travel arrow pointing in whichever direction you happen to be facing.
 Keep holding the compass in front of you and walk your body around until the north end of the magnetic needle coincides with the north arrow in the compass housing (the north end of the magnetic needle on your compass will probably be coloured red and some compass needles also have N on the needle).
 It is your body that turns – not the compass baseplate.
 The Direction of Travel arrow now shows you which way to go.